Do you have a Sour Patch Kid at home?

 Connect More Than You Correct:

-Be cautious of correcting more than connecting.
-If you correct frequently and only connect sparingly, resistance and distance will arise.
+If most of your interactions are corrections, of course they shut down.
+Prioritize connection — even small moments.
+If you correct frequently and only connect sparingly, resistance, resentment, and distance will arise.

 Refrain from constant suggestions for improvement, unintentional criticism, and/or judgment.
 Here are some examples: